Asymptotic Analysis of Optimal Diversification in Catastrophe Risk Pooling: Optimal pooling structure

 \begin{lemma} Under Model 1, we have

 and

 \end{lemma}

 From Lemma \ref{lem1}, we observe several additional implications of Model 1.
 Firstly, when the level $p$ is close to 1, the attachment point $d_{i}$ for loss $X_{i}$ is approximately $\theta_{i}^{1/\alpha}$ times $d_{1}$ for $X_{1}$.
-Thus, for a loss $X_{i}$ with a larger scale $\theta_{i}$, its attachment point $d_{i}$ are set at higher levels than those with smaller scales.
+Thus, for a loss $X_{i}$ with a larger scale $\theta_{i}$, its attachment point $d_{i}$ is set at a higher level than those with smaller scales.
 Secondly, the attachment points are set in such a way that the tail probability of each loss at its attachment point is approximately the same.
-Following the similar proof of Lemma \ref{lem1}, we can show that
+Following a similar proof to that of Lemma \ref{lem1}, we can show that